ethereum/ethereum-org-website/src/content/developers/tutorials/getting-started-with-ethereum-using-infura/index.md

 sourceUrl: https://blog.infura.io/post/getting-started-with-infura-28e41844cc89
 ---

-# Getting Started With Infura
+# First Steps in your Web3 Developer Journey with Ethereum using Infura

 ![Getting Started with Infura](./infura-hero.png)

-## Get Started with Infura: Using the Infura Ethereum API, IPFS API and other Features!
+## Starting your developer journey in Web3 with Infura: Using the Infura Ethereum API, IPFS API and other Features!

 Welcome to [Infura](https://infura.io/register)!
 We provide developers with simple, rock-solid, scalable access to Web3 tools and infrastructure.
 Our [Ethereum](https://infura.io/product/ethereum) and [IPFS API](https://infura.io/product/ipfs) suite serves and supports thousands of decentralized applications([dApps](https://ethereum.org/en/dapps/)) every day.